livingbio/DeepMining/README.md

 ## Deep Mining : Copula-based Hyperparameter Optimization for Machine Learning Pipelines ##

-This repositery contains all the code implmenting the Gaussian Copula Process (GCP) and a hyperparameter optimization technique based on it.
+This repository contains all the code implmenting the Gaussian Copula Process (GCP) and a hyperparameter optimization technique based on it.
 All the code is in Python and mainly uses Numpy, Scipy and Scikit-learn.
 The GCP code is based on Scikit-learn's GP implementation.